TheArturthur/CoppermindScraper/Cosmere/Edgard Ladrian.md

 ## History
 ### Early Life
 Breeze's age is never explicitly stated, but can be estimated.
 He claims that "[[Allrianne\|Allrianne]] is half his age" and that he has spent 30 years in the underground.
 This implies a birth date between 980 [[Final Empire\|FE]] (assuming he joined the underground at the age of 14) and 988 [[Final Empire\|FE]] (a literal double of Allrianne's age).
 As a full blooded nobleman, it is fairly safe to assume he did not join the underground before the age of 10 and that 30 years in the underground can mean no less than 26 years, even if he is rounding by decades rather than the more usual 5 years.
 This puts the very latest date at 988 [[Final Empire\|FE]], but it is probably more around 984 [[Final Empire\|FE]].
 However, during the [[Siege of Luthadel\|Siege of Luthadel]] Vin notes that Breeze's hair is not turning gray despite him being in his mid-forties.
+At some point, his family fell on hard times, and his brother turned on the family by betraying them to a rival house.
+Breeze escaped and went into hiding, joining a thieving crew while posing as a half-skaa.
+After impressing them with his ability to imitate noblemen, he eventually joined Kelsier's crew.

 ### Kelsier's Crew
 Breeze was invited by Dockson to attend Kelsier's meeting in Camon's old lair.
 He and Ham arrived around the same time and met [[Vin\|Vin]].
 She got angry when she realized he was Soothing her.
 When Kelsier explained his plan, Breeze joined his crew.